 Another relaxation technique, self-hypnosis can help patients modify their behavior, emotions, and attitude.
 It is often used to help people overcome certain types of addiction, and can be highly effective in treating other mental health disorders too.

 Yoga has long been a choice method in substance abuse treatment, as it teaches patience, relaxation, and focus.
-By engaging both the body and mind, it can help you find balance in your life by helping people accept negative emotions and learn how to respond more productively to them.
+By engaging both the body and mind, it can help you find balance in your life by helping people accept negative emotions and learn to how to respond more productively to them.

 Similar to yoga, meditation is an effective way to manage many different mental health disorders, including addiction.
 Implementing meditation into your dual diagnosis treatment can help treat both co-occurring disorders together.